jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 I'm a big fan of the [Home Assistant](https://www.home-assistant.io/) platform for my smart home needs.

 Recently, I started to look into air quality & room temperature monitors.
-My main goal was to create a dashboard with "at a glance" gas gauges and 24h trends, similar to:
+My main goal was to create a dashboard with "at a glance" gas gauges and 24 hour trends, similar to:

 ![Alt text](/img/gasgauge.png)

-I wasn't able to find a ton of information on the topic and knew that I wanted to put sensors in a multiple rooms, so I bought different ones and compared them.
+I wasn't able to find a ton of information on the topic and knew that I wanted to put sensors in multiple rooms, so I bought different ones and compared them.
 These are 100% my own views / non-sponsored.
 Also, I'm not rating these devices based on lab level accuracy - I hope they're all semi-accurate - but I'm doing this for fun.

 Let's start with a high-level comparison and then discuss what exactly is being measured.